How To Get Rid Of Acne With Homemade Treatments?

 3. Baking Soda

-The best way to use baking soda to treat your acne is to use it instead of toothpaste when you brush your teeth.
+The best way to use baking soda to treat your acne is to use it instead of toothpaste when you brush your teeth4.
 Why?
 A baking soda scrub gets food particles off your teeth without need for any chemical foaming agents.
 The chemicals toothpaste manufacturers add to their products to make them foam can cause acne on the chin and at the corners of the mouth.
 One study even found that 80% of adult women who had acne cleared up their skin in just one month by discontinuing use of toothpaste, mouthwash, and shampoo that contained SLS.

 Sun is great for your skin—for about 20 minutes a day.
-A few minutes of sun on your face and hands eery morning enables your skin to make vitamin D. This vitamin not only is essential for healthy bones and for preventing cancer.
+A few minutes of sun on your face and hands eery morning enables your skin to make vitamin D. This vitamin not only is essential for healthy bones5 and for preventing cancer.
 It also reduces the production of oil in the pores of your skin.
 More than 20 minutes of sun a day, however, can damage the skin, and you should wear sunscreen on your face when you use benzoyl peroxide.

 In much of the world, skin moisturizers are not a treatment for skin problems.
 They are a basic part of skin protection against summer heat and winter cold that cause the skin to dry and flake.
-Especially if you have adult acne or rosacea, however, using a moisturizer on your skin—any moisturizer that is made with oil and water and that does not contain alcohol—can keep your skin flexible and also prevent irritation of capillaries underneath your skin.
+Especially if you have adult acne or rosacea, however, using a moisturizer on your skin—any moisturizer that is made with oil and water and that does not contain alcohol6 —can keep your skin flexible and also prevent irritation of capillaries underneath your skin.
 Flexible skin allows pores to drain and prevents common acne.
 Healthy blood vessels don’t leak blood and cause rosacea outbreaks.

 6. Steroid Avoidance